ikkisoft/SerialKiller/README.md

 ![SerialKiller in action](http://i.imgur.com/wgoF62D.png "SerialKiller in action")

 > **Disclaimer:**
-> This library may not be 100% production ready.
+> This library may not be 100% production ready yet.
 Use at your own risk!

 ### How to protect your application with SerialKiller
 1. Download the latest version of the [SerialKiller's Jar](https://github.com/ikkisoft/SerialKiller/releases/)